bodiman/sequential_loading/README.md

 ## Data

 Data refers to the actual information that is collected from a data source.
-Each datapoint is represented as a row in a typed pandas dataframe, whose schema is refered to as a `DataSchema`.
+Each datapoint is represented as a row in a typed pandas dataframe, whose schema is referred to as a `DataSchema`.

 ## Parameters

 Parameters are inputs to a data collection query.
-They are represented as a row in a typed pandas dataframe, whose schema is refered to as a `ParameterSchema`.
+They are represented as a row in a typed pandas dataframe, whose schema is referred to as a `ParameterSchema`.
 It is important to note that while parameters are inputs to a query, there may be additional query inputs that are not parameters.

 A parameter should be an attribute of a datapoint that fundamentally distinguishes it from another datapoint.
 Each datapoint has a corresponding set of parameters, which is not necessarily unique.
 For instance, if one were to collect meteorological data, the parameters might include the date and location of the data.
 The time of day might also be an input to the query, but it would most likely not be a parameter.